alexhunsley/libre-method-json-place-notation/README.md

 Please note that the script filters out all false methods.
 If you'd like to keep those, please see the comment in `process.sh` on how to do that.

+CSV data note: The order of fields in the CSV will not change; any new fields would appear at the end.

 # I just want the data!

 To get a copy of the data (generated 2023-10-25) without having to run any scripts, please visit the sister repo [libre-method-data-dump](https://github.com/alexhunsley/libre-method-data-dump).